Updated by Bobby

 5. Boss DM-2w Waza Craft

-Currently, the DM-2w is one of the only Boss pedals to run a bucket brigade circuit, giving it an appeal similar to that of the MXR Carbon Copy.
+Currently, the DM-2w is one of the only Boss delay pedals to run a bucket brigade circuit, giving it an appeal similar to the MXR Carbon Copy.

-It's small, simple, and warm, providing a vintage analog tone that you don't get with the larger, more complex digital delay pedals.
+It's small, simple, and warm, with a vintage analog tone that you don't get with the larger, more complex digital delay pedals.

-Boss DM-2w Waza Craft Price Tools (updated live)
+Boss DM-2w Waza Craft Price Table (updated live)

 IDEAL FOR: Simplicity, analog fans, and lead guitar players